 In its search for a singer, Dream Theater auditioned over 200 people before settling on James LaBrie of the Canadian glam metal band, Winter Rose.
 After signing a seven-album deal with ATCO Records, a division of Elektra Records, the band's breakthrough came in 1992 with the album, Images and Words.
 It featured the band's highest-charting single to date, "Pull Me Under," which included lyrics by Moore and reached #10 on the Billboard Mainstream Rock Tracks chart.
-A video for the song saw heavy rotation on MTV, and the record ultimately earned gold record certification in the U.S. and platinum status in Japan.
+A video for the song saw heavy rotation on MTV, and the record earned gold record certification in the U.S. and platinum status in Japan.

 In 1994, the band released its third studio album, Awake, which was its highest-charting album with Moore, peaking at #32 on the Billboard charts.
 The album has been viewed by some as Dream Theater's darkest work mainly due to lyrical content with many of the songs dealing with internal conflicts.
 It also contained Moore's signature song, a haunting piano-driven ballad called "Space-Dye Vest" that describes a heartbroken man flipping through a magazine and falling in love with a stranger modeling a vest.
-The song, which is considered by many fans to be the masterpiece of Moore's career, was not performed live by Dream Theater until 2014 – a full 20 years after the song's release.
+The song, which is considered by some fans to be the magnum opus of Moore's career, was not performed live by Dream Theater until 2014 – a full 20 years after the song's release.